Harsh9747/Harsh-NHSBSA/README.md

 # Navigate to the project directory:
 - cd Harsh-NHSBSA

-**Update the web browser in src/test/resources/configuration/defaults.properties to run with chrome or firefox browser**
+**(Update the web browser in src/test/resources/configuration/defaults.properties to run with chrome or firefox browser, default-chrome browser)**

 # Execute the following Maven command to run the tests:
 **To run all tests:**
 - mvn clean test

 **To run tag specific tests:**
+- mvn clean test -Dcucumber.options="--tags @tagName"

 # Test Reports
 **After the test run is complete 3 reports are currently generated:**